 You have 21 days (including weekends and bank holidays) from the date of receipt of the notification of FHRS rating to lodge an appeal the food business owner will need to complete the FHRS Appeal form and return it to us using the details below.

 Right to Reply

 The owner or manager of the business also has a right to reply.
 This is different from an appeal.
 This allows the owner or manager to tell potential customers how the business has improved hygiene, or to say if there were unusual circumstances at the time of the inspection.
 A business’s right to reply will be published online with the business’s hygiene rating.

 To make a right to reply, please complete the FHRS Right to Reply form and return it to us using the details below.

 For further details of the FHRS safeguards please see the Food Standards Agency website.

-South Cambridgeshire District Council has adopted the national Food Hygiene Rating Scheme (FHRS) as devised by the Food Standards Agency.
+We have adopted the national Food Hygiene Rating Scheme (FHRS) from the Food Standards Agency.